VeeamHub/powershell/BR-Collect-GuestLogs/README.md

 ## **Purpose**
 This script helps automate and simplify the Guest OS log collection process documented in [Veeam KB1789](https://www.veeam.com/kb1789).

+## **Description:**
+Automated collection of Windows **guest OS** logs for troubleshooting of Veeam Backup jobs with _Application Aware Processing_ enabled (ie. SQL/Exchange/Active Directory/SharePoint/Oracle).

 ## **Requirements** <br>
 Local Administrator permissions to be able to execute the script as Administrator.

 ## **Usage:** <br>

-1. Download the script (**[Collect-GuestLogs.ps1](https://github.com/VeeamHub/powershell/blob/master/BR-Collect-GuestLogs/Collect-GuestLogs.ps1)**) and save it to the Windows machine where logs need to be collected.
+1. Download the script (**[Collect-GuestLogs.ps1](https://raw.githubusercontent.com/VeeamHub/powershell/master/BR-Collect-GuestLogs/Collect-GuestLogs.ps1)**) and save it to the Windows machine where logs need to be collected.
 2. Open an Administrative PowerShell Console, and navigate to the directory where the script was saved.
 3. Run the following to execute the script:
      (Note: PowerShell's Execution Policy is set to _RemoteSigned_ by default on Windows Server machines.
 This is the reason _Unblock-File_ command is ran prior to calling the script.)